Last Updated on

-But despite this popularity, there’s a lot to learn if you want to use these tools properly, and not just be a beginner.
+But despite this popularity, there’s a lot to learn.
+If you are a beginner, you’ll need a GitHub tutorial so you can use these tools properly.
 Both tools are sophisticated, providing a rich tapestry of functionality.
 Consequently, they’re not for the faint of heart: they can be quite demanding if you want to use them to the fullest.

 First, you’ll need to have a few things installed and available.
 For starters, I’ll assume you already have Git installed.
 If you don’t, grab a copy of the latest version for your operating system.
 If you’re on Linux, you can install it via your package manager instead.